 - Free shipping with a 101-night sleep trial

 Construction: The Puffy Mattress keeps it simple with a two-layer, all-foam construction.
-The top layer is made from four inches of a Cooling Cloud foam, a gel-infused visco polyurethane material.
-Meanwhile, the bottom layer is built from six inches of Firm Core Support polyurethane foam.
+The top layer is made from 4 inches of a Cooling Cloud foam, a gel-infused visco polyurethane material.
+Meanwhile, the bottom layer is built from 6 inches of high density foam.
 The cover is a removable, washable polyester.
 The Puffy Mattress is available in one firmness level: 5, or medium.

 Pros: Considering its premium foam construction, the Puffy comes with an affordable price point.
 The upper layer of Cooling Cloud foam is designed to contour pressure points without trapping heat, while the Firm Core Support foam helps with spinal alignment.
 The mattress offers above-average motion isolation.
 The Puffy is made in the U.S. and includes free shipping with a 101-night sleep trial.
 The Puffy company also oversees a charity program that donates mattresses to homeless youth shelters.